-I direct the Collaboration and Social Media Lab (CaSM), and you can learn more about my current work at the CaSM website.
+I direct the Collective Action and Social Media Lab (CASM), and you can learn more about my current work at the CASM website.
 Below are some interesting tidbits about research projects I’ve worked on in the past.
 To read more about current projects, try the posts tagged “research” here on my blog.

 Current Social Media Research

 Fan studies has a long and proud tradition of studying creative, productive fans – fanfic writers, vidders, con-goers – but hasn’t really explored fans who engage without producing their own content.
 Live tweeting and other “second screen” activities afford us opportunities to witness fans’ listening activities and provides data useful for testing theories about reading/viewing and participation.
 I study fans of Rizzoli and Isles, Pretty Little Liars, Veronica Mars and other TV shows in order to understand how fans read texts publicly, collectively, and in real time.
 Xi Rao, one of my grad students at IIT, helps on this project.

 Public officials are adopting social media at increasing rates, and this project aims to understand the impact of that adoption.
 Using data from Twitter, primarily, we explore how officials, both elected and appointed, frame issues such as climate change.
 We also study how social media use impacts communication with constituents and civic engagement.
 For instance, we’ve developed a new measure of political polarization, explained what Congress does on Twitter, and explored how constituents use social media to lobby their legislators.
 I collaborate with Aron Culotta, Matt Shapiro, Jahna Otterbacher, Matthew Heston, and Andrew Roback on this work.

 Detecting Cyberbullying (esp. on Instagram)